johnwaka/ProfessionalWebsite/content/post/How-to-learn-anything.md

 ---
-title: "Ask Enough Questions"
+title: "How to Learn Anything: 5 Simple Tips"
-date: 2018-12-17T12:00:19+03:00
+date: 2021-04-09T12:00:19+03:00
 draft: false
 image: "learnanything.jpg"
 categories: ["blog"]
 ---

-In our quest to achieve success, we end up wasting much time doing things that do not contribute to our success.
+In our quest to achieve success, we end up wasting much time doing things that do not contribute to our success. <!--more-->

 When we want to learn something new, oftentimes, we rush to books and videos.